TrellixVulnTeam/swahilipython_SCMU/Doc/extending/embedding.rst

 the things this main program has to do is initialize the Python interpreter.
 At the very least, you have to call the function :c:func:`Py_Initialize`.
 There are optional calls to pass command line arguments to Python.
-Then later you can call the interpreter from any part of the application.
+Then later you can call the interpreter kutoka any part of the application.

 There are several different ways to call the interpreter: you can pass a string containing Python statements to :c:func:`PyRun_SimpleString`, or you can pass a